simonava5/FundamentalsProject/README.md

-# Fundamentals of Data Analysis - Project 40%
+# Fundamentals of Data Analysis
 By Simona Vasiliauskaite G00263352

 **Main Objective:**